 One driver of family homelessness is the issue of eviction.
-The vast majority of those experiencing an eviction are African American women with children in the household as those households are the most likely to be living in poverty.
+The vast majority of those experiencing an eviction are Black women with children in the household.

-“Doubled Up” refers to a family dwelling situation where families need to join other family units in order to get by.
-In essence, doubling up in one household.
+“Doubled Up” refers to a family dwelling situation where families need move in with other family members.

 It is estimated that Cuyahoga County could experience 55,000 – 86,000 NEW evictions in the coming years as a result of COVID-19.